 will bolt very fast and you might think that’s the end of the story.
 Cilantro

 grown for leaf will last the longest if sown in cool weather, and will last especially long if sown in late summer or early fall.
 Mine goes right through the winter — it’s that tough.
 And I have a new crop sprouting all by itself as soon as March rolls around.

 Cilantro Flowers & Seeds

 But I have grown to rely on the second part of the story.
 When cilantro bolts it puts out a proliferation of lovely, lacy white flowers.
 These are nice as ornamentals, and if broadcast in a flower bed will make an excellent filler.
 Pollinating insects like it.

 The seeds are now called coriander, and are the spice used for many different dishes.
-By collecting the seeds each fall, and drying t hem so they don’t get musty, I have a year’s worth of coriander seed to use for cooking.
-Wonderfully fragrant, it’s homegrown and organic.
+By collecting the seeds each fall, and drying them so they don’t get musty, I have a year’s worth of coriander seed to use for cooking.
+Wonderfully fragrant, homegrown, and organic.